 Jobs & Internships

-We are seeking the following positions for our 23/24 Season
+We are seeking the following positions for our Summer production of Aeschylus' The Suppliant Women, in a version by David Greig.

 Postions pays a stipend, minimum $1000 for the run.